dcm9123/diammatics/T1D/README.md

 It seems like all 16 samples from week 6 are repeated in week 5.
 Therefore, I'll remove all sample 6 from the analyses.
 No repetitions are present between w9 and w10

+### July 16th, 2025
+I decided to re-structure the original code that I had for data formatting and manipulation.
+That way I had a cleaner code that shows me step by step what I was doing.
+This new file was derived from the original `FemMicro16S_db2.R`, and it is titled `phyloseq_t1d_db2.R`.
+I finalized working on it, and I finally produced 4 count tables of taxa and samples divided by consortia.
+I have also removed the 16 repeated samples from week 6, so now I only have w5, w7, w9, w10 and the four consortia.
+The four otu_tables saved as .csv files are included here too, and named: ```ps_ns1_final.csv, ps_ns6_final.csv, ps_s2_final.csv, ps_s5_final.csv```